mcdope/wrpdistributor/README.md

        - `AUTH_TOKEN`
        - ... and maybe `START_PORT` and `CONTAINER_DISTRIBUTION_METHOD`
 - run `make build` to create the docker container
-- run `make up`, it will start the container and provide `wrp-distributor` on the public port `7777`
 - actually set up at least one containerHost
     - configure the server of your choice (as long as it's Linux 😅) with Docker
     - add a user dedicated to run the containers, add it to the group `docker` to allow it to manage containers